pahimar/Equivalent-Exchange-3/README.md

 	* Open it up with any text editor, and type into it the following (fully customizable except for `dir.development`):
  		* `dir.development=../../`
 		* `dir.release=Releases`
-		* `release.minecraft.version=1.4.7` (as of 1/10)
+		* `release.minecraft.version=1.4.7` (as of 1/15)
 		* `release.mod.version=your version number here`
 5. [FOR WINDOWS] Open up `cmd` by typing `cmd` in Run.
 6. [FOR WINDOWS] Navigate to `mcdev\source\Equivalent-Exchange-3` by executing `cd mcdev's location\source\Equivalent-Exchange-3`.
 7. Execute `ant release`.
 This will generally take around 5-15 minutes, depending on your computer.
 If you've done everything right, `BUILD SUCCESSFUL` is displayed after it finishes.
 	* If you see `BUILD FAILED`, check the error output (it should be right around `BUILD FAILED`), fix everything, and try again.
-8. Go to `mcdev\source\Equivalent-Exchange-3\Releases\1.4.7\[version number]` (This might be different according to what you put in build.properties).
+8. Go to `mcdev\source\Equivalent-Exchange-3\Releases\1.4.7\version#` (This might be different according to what you put in build.properties).
-	*  You should see a .jar named `ee3-universal-[version number]jar`.
+	*  You should see a .jar named `ee3-universal-version#.jar`.
 9. Copy the jar into your Minecraft mods folder, and play Minecraft!

 #### Update EE3 (For Windows/Mac)
 1. Check to see if pahimar updated EE3 since you last compiled.
-If he/she did, follow these instructions.
+If he did, follow these instructions.
 2. Open Github.
 3. Double-click on pahimar/Equivalent-Exchange-3.
 4. At the top, there is a button named `Sync`/`Sync Branch` (Mac) (or `Refreshing...` if it's still checking).